kubernetes-sigs/kubespray/docs/azure.md

 Before creating the instances you must first set the `azure_` variables in the `group_vars/all/all.yml` file.

-All of the values can be retrieved using the Azure CLI tool which can be downloaded here: <https://docs.microsoft.com/en-gb/cli/azure/install-azure-cli>
+All values can be retrieved using the Azure CLI tool which can be downloaded here: <https://docs.microsoft.com/en-gb/cli/azure/install-azure-cli>
 After installation you have to run `az login` to get access to your account.

 ### azure_cloud